The Bankrate promise

-Taking a distribution from a tax qualified retirement plan, such as a 401(k), prior to age 59 ½ is generally subject to a 10 percent early withdrawal tax penalty.
+Taking a distribution from a tax-qualified retirement plan, such as a 401(k), prior to age 59 ½ is generally subject to a 10 percent early withdrawal tax penalty.
 However, the IRS rule of 55 may allow you to receive a distribution in the year you reach age 55 or later (and before age 59 ½) without triggering the early penalty if your plan provides for such distributions.

-The distribution would still be subject to an income tax withholding rate of 20 percent, however.
-(If it turns out that 20 percent is more than you owe based on your total taxable income, you will get a refund after filing your yearly tax return.)
+Any distribution would still be subject to an income tax withholding rate of 20 percent, however.
+(If it turns out that 20 percent is more than you owe based on your total taxable income, you’ll get a refund after filing your yearly tax return.)

 It’s important to note that the rule of 55 does not apply to all 401(k)s and is not available at all for traditional or Roth IRAs.

 Many companies have retirement plans that allow employees to take advantage of the rule of 55, but your company may not offer the option.

 “Many companies see the rule as an incentive for employees to resign in order to get a penalty-free distribution, with the unintended consequence of prematurely depleting their retirement savings,” says Paul Porretta, a compensation and benefits attorney at Troutman Pepper, a law firm based in New York City.

 - Retirement plan offers them.
 Your company must offer a qualified retirement plan such as a 401(k) or 403(a) or (b) that allows rule of 55 withdrawals.
 Some plans prohibit withdrawals prior to age 59 ½ or even 62.

-- You leave a position (voluntarily or involuntarily) in or after the year you turn 55 years old.
+- Age 55 or older.
+You leave a position (voluntarily or involuntarily) in or after the year you turn 55 years old.

-- You understand that taking early withdrawals means forfeiting any gains that you might otherwise have earned on your investments.
+- Potential lost gains.
+You understand that taking early withdrawals means forfeiting any gains that you might otherwise have earned on your investments.

-- You can wait until the start of the next calendar year to begin rule of 55 withdrawals when your taxable income should be lower if you are not working.
+- Reduce taxes.
+You can wait until the start of the next calendar year to begin rule of 55 withdrawals when your taxable income should be lower if you are not working.

 However, as with any financial decision, be sure to check with a trusted advisor or tax professional first to avoid any unforeseen consequences.